 Building a great team is nearly always the key difference between the success or failure of a business.
-Each person we hire contributes to not only the development of the product, but also to the productivity of the team and overall company culture.
-When we make a bad hiring decision, we not only affect the product, but we also affect the team, the company’s culture, and the potential success of the business.
-This is especially dangerous when hiring mistakes happen at a time when the company is still young and its culture is loosely defined.
+Each person we hire contributes not only to the development of the product but also to the productivity of the team and overall company culture.
+When we make a bad hiring decision, we affect not only the product but also the team, the company’s culture, and the potential success of the business.
+This is especially dangerous when hiring mistakes happen at a time when the company is still young, and its culture is loosely defined.

 But what is a bad hiring decision?